-EWI's manager highlights that this private holding has been pivotal in keeping Ukraine's population online this last year and it recently launched the most powerful rocket in history.
-The manager says that SpaceX's strong operational performance has pushed it up EWI's portfolio rankings.
-It comments that the company's rockets and satellites are continually evolving, and it is displacing more sleepy government operations around the globe.
+This private holding has been pivotal in keeping Ukraine's population online this last year and it recently launched the most powerful rocket in history.
+Its strong operational performance has pushed it up EWI's portfolio rankings.
+EWI's manager comments that the company's rockets and satellites are continually evolving, and it is displacing more sleepy government operations around the globe.

 The manager thinks that with Starlink, its low-latency broadband system which is enabled by a constellation of low orbit satellites, it could become the first truly global utility (it currently offers internet coverage across 53 countries and is aiming to provide a mobile phone service from 2023).
-The manager notes that the cost of connecting to the system is minimal (there is no need to dig up roads as is frequently the case with conventional utilities) and it has over 200 vehicles that can launch equipment into space.
+The cost of connecting to the system is minimal (there is no need to dig up roads as is frequently the case with conventional utilities) and it has over 200 vehicles that can launch equipment into space.
 EWI's manager anticipates that, when Starlink has its mesh network operating properly, it will be quicker to use their network to send data between London and New York than using traditional infrastructure.